g4bri-3l3/cryptomator-vault-sync-utility/README.md

 ---

-## Why encrypt your photos before the cloud?
+## Why encrypt your data before the cloud?

-When you upload photos to a typical consumer cloud (Google Drive, OneDrive, iCloud, Dropbox...), they are stored in a form the provider can read.
+When you upload data to a typical consumer cloud (Google Drive, OneDrive, iCloud, Dropbox...), they are stored in a form the provider can read.
 The transfer is encrypted in transit, and the provider encrypts data at rest — but **the provider holds the keys**.
 That means the files can be scanned, indexed,